memextech/django-template/.memex/rules.md

 ALWAYS use MailerSend for production email delivery with Direct API integration.
 No alternatives like SMTP services, SendGrid, or others should be implemented or suggested.
 The project specifically requires MailerSend integration.

+Remind user that DEFAULT_FROM_EMAIL is correct domain from MailerSend configuration

 ### Email Implementation Best Practices

 1. **Direct API Integration Only**: